abhijangda/nextdoor-experiments/README.md

 export NEXTDOOR_EXP_DIR=$TOP_DIR/nextdoor-experiments
 ```

+To keep the packing simple we updated the implementation of these GNNs to use the latest version of NumPy, PyTorch and Tensorflow, so, that we have only a single CUDA version, i.e. CUDA 11.0.
+Unfortunately, with this new version they have added a restriction that each tensor must be of length less than 2GB.
+This is not possible for large graphs like Orkut and LiveJournal.
+Hence, for following GNNs we get Out of Memory error.
+* GraphSAGE, MVS, and ClusterGCN gives out of Memory on Orkut and LiveJournal
+* GraphSAINT, FastGCN, and LADIES gives out of Memory on Orkut

 ### Testing NextDoor

 <b>Setting up Google Test</b>: We need to setup Google Test.
 Within the NextDoor directory, execute following commands to build googletest.